Understanding HMOs and the current licensing system

 Our popular virtual classroom offers a streamlined version of our face-to-face courses.
 You will benefit from a dedicated session with our expert trainer from the comfort of your home or office.
 To enable the course to run smoothly, we ask that you mute your microphone unless asking a question and keep your camera on.

-Our face-to-face courses adhere to the latest Government safety advice and you’ll benefit from the full lesson plan plus an increased level of interaction and group work.
+With our face-to-face courses you’ll benefit from the full lesson plan plus an increased level of interaction and group work.
 This is your chance to participate in group discussions with our expert trainer and other delegates on the course.

 This course covers a multitude of topics which all offer practical solutions to important agency issues that have assumed an even greater importance during the pandemic.